 Main cons of full-body routines:

-- some bodyparts will lag behind.
-Yes, full-body routines give you freedom from "fluff" exercises but some bodyparts will grow faster then others (which shouldn't bother you if your primary goals are strength and performance).
+- some body parts will lag in development.
+Yes, full-body routines give you freedom from “fluff” exercises but some body parts will grow faster than others (which shouldn’t bother you if your primary goals are strength and performance).

 Main pros of splits:

 - lots of recovery.
 You just work some body part to total exhaustion and rest for a week or so.

 - allow more volume.
 You’ll definitely can do more work sets in split routines which can be better for building muscle.

 - allow more variety.
 This can be important for bodybuilding.

 - sometimes not enough frequency.
 This is especially true for beginners who need more frequent stimulation to progress faster.

 - many people end up doing ton of isolation exercises instead of compound lifts.
 This is totally wrong.

 I may forget something but it doesn’t matter.
 The point is that either of them have its own usage.
 Implement one or the other in wrong situation and you may not get any training results (except bad).